 MTM Construction carried out works at Baker Hughes (part of General Electric) to create a Centre of Excellence at their Montrose Campus to support the oil and gas industry.
 During the construction within the live compound, there was a need to construct foundations to support a new shed facility and its underground testing pit.

-The need for a complex foundation solution was outlined by consultants Ramsay and Chalmers, who involved Keller for advice from an early stage.
+The need for a complex foundation solution was outlined by design build contractor Canale Associates and consultants Ramsay and Chalmers, who involved Keller for advice from an early stage.
 The secant box methodology was a new technique to Keller UK but one which has been successfully utilised in other business units across the world.
 Due to the challenging ground conditions of dense, saturated sandy strata, a hybrid solution was devised.